Delanie West Creative Marketing, Business & Brand Development Leader

 Delanie is an alumna of Hampton University, and current candidate for MBA at Syracuse University, Martin J. Whitman School of Management with a dual emphasis is Marketing and Entrepreneurship.
 She is a Delanie is currently enrolled in the Cornell University Diversity and Inclusion in Human Resources six-part certificate, program with scheduled completion in 2022.

-When she’s not trail biking or training for a half-marathon, she’s advocating for those with a creative entrepreneurial spirit.
+When she’s not trail biking, swimming or training for a half-marathon, she’s advocating for those with a creative entrepreneurial spirit.
 She’s the friend and mentor who’s always encouraging you to think big and pursue innovative ideas.